groupbwt/scrapy-boilerplate/README.md

 The second argument is class name.

 Also for `pipeline` and `spider` class an option `--rabbit` can be used to add RabbitMQ connection code to generated source.

+### Docker

+The project includes Dockerfiles and docker-compose configuration for running your spiders in containers.

+Also, a configuration for default RabbitMQ server is included.

+Dockerfiles are located inside the `docker` subdirectory, and the `docker-compose.yml` - at the root of the project.
+You might want to change the `CMD` of the scrapy container to something more relevant to your project.
+To do so, edit `docker/scrapy/Dockerfile`.

+Docker-compose takes configuration values from ENV.
+Environment can also be provided by creating a `.env` file at the root of the project (see `.docker_env.example` as a sample).
+Creating of dotenv for docker is handled in the `install.sh` script by default.